 - Various other writing and language mechanics

-For the developmental phase of editing, I move away from focusing on the language and writing mechanics and instead focus on the story contained in the manuscript.
-During this phase, I focus on the following, not all-inclusive, list of manuscript content:
+For the developmental phase of editing, I move away from language and writing mechanics and focus on the story itself.
+During this phase, I look at the following, not all-inclusive, list of manuscript content:

-- Backstory – Do you provide adequate details to the reader to help them visualize your world?
+- Backstory – Do you provide adequate details to the reader to help them visualize your world and see your characters?
 Does the story remain consistent between entries in a series?
-Do you add in enough details about your characters to allow the reader to see them in their mind?

-- Coherence – Do your words come across clear and to the point or do they require some tweaking to really drive your vision home for the reader?
+- Coherence – Do your words come across clearly and to the point, or do they require some tweaking to really drive your vision home for the reader?

-- Dialogue – Is it clear who is speaking when dialogue is occurring throughout the story?
-Are your tags appropriate and do they convey action and emotion to the reader?
-Do you have an over-reliance on typical “he said”, “she said” style tags?
+- Dialogue – Is it clear who is speaking when dialogue is occurring?
+Do you have an over-reliance on typical “he said, she said” style tags?

 - Organization and Structure – Does the story flow well between different plot points?
 Did you have a sudden shift in the storyline without a smooth transition for the reader?

 - Plot – Did you leave any questions unanswered throughout the story?
 Does the story remain consistent between chapters in a book or between entries in a series?
 Do you have any gaps in the plot that should be addressed in order to make the story complete?

-- Point of View – Are you consistent with your use of the point of view used throughout the story?
-Does your use of past and present tense align with the point of view being used in a particular scene?
+- Point of View – Are you consistent with the point of view used throughout the story?

 As you will notice, consistency is one of the major themes with any of the edit recommendations I provide.
 With a consistent adherence to your particular style, the reader is more likely to be drawn into your world.